What's in our holdings

 Pamphlets are printed materials documenting many of the social and cultural events that have taken place in Vancouver from 1860 to the present, and include:

-The Archives has extensive clipping files dating from the 1920s to the present.
+The Archives has news clippings collections as well as full issues of local papers from certain years.
 They are an excellent source of information on Vancouver:

 The Archives has over 2,000 works of art on a variety of historical local subjects from 1886 to the present, including: